navi-language/website/learn.md

 In this case:

-- `main.nv`, `utils.nv` files are in the `main` module, the can access and share members with each other.
+- `main.nv`, `utils.nv` files are in the `main` module, they can access and share members with each other.
 - `models` directory is a module named `models`.
-- `models/user_profile.nv` will be compiled to `models` module.
+- `models/user_profile.nv` will be compiled into `models` module.
 - `models/user_profile` directory is a module named `models.user_profile`.
-- `modles/user_profile/*.nv` files will be compiled to `models.user_profile` module, they are same like one file.
+- `modles/user_profile/*.nv` files will be compiled into `models.user_profile` module, they are same like one file.
 - `config` directory is a module named `config`.
-- `config/*.nv` files will be compiled to `config` module, they are same like one file.
+- `config/*.nv` files will be compiled to the `config` module, they are the same as one file.

 ::: warning NOTE
-If your project have multiple sub-modules, you need to link them by `use` keyword to let the Navi compiler know the module dependency.
+If your project has multiple sub-modules, you need to link them by `use` keyword to let the Navi compiler know the module dependency.

-Only the used modules will be compiled, this means `navi test` or other commands will not found the sub-directory modules if you don't use them.
+Only the used modules will be compiled, this means `navi test` or other commands will not find the sub-directory modules if you don't use them.
 :::

 For example, in `main.nv`: